mriffey1/mriffey1/README.md

 ### About Me
 🎓 Graduated (2022) with a Bachelor's of Software Development</br>
-:dog2: I have two corgis and four cats</br>
+:dog2: I have one corgi and four cats</br>
 :woman_technologist: Currently learning Angular, .NET

 ### Reach Me On